Chapter 13: Sakura and the Forgotten Memory

 "The Rain.
 The Wood.
 The Jump," she continued.
 The images, her memories, sped up more.
 Faster and faster until she could no longer keep up.
 It began as a trickle, became a flood, turned into a deluge, and was now closer an ocean.
 She felt lost in time and space as they surrounded and immersed her.

 She felt exhausted.
 Not physically tired, or even emotionally tired.
 It was quite unlike anything she had felt before.
 No, not quite unlike.
 It did feel somewhat similar to January, when her transformation into that strange cat hybrid had been reverted.
-There was a relief for that pressure she had felt but not realized for the past week, and it felt like there was some bump which had finally been removed from her head.
+There was a relief for that pressure she had felt but not realized for the past week, and it felt like the not-quite bump near her head had finally been removed.

 Kaho and Keroberos were both watching her in concern as she came to.
 She found herself sitting on a chair.
 She weakly said, "I remember."